Lemoncode/fonk-match-field-validator/README.md

 };
 ```

-- Or even you have a nested field:
+- Even if you have a nested field:

 ```javascript
 const myFormValues = {